skyde/Interaction/README.md

 The input system ia combination of eye tracking, footpedals and keyboard macros.

-Original made due to an injured wrist, but turns out it's also very comfortable for day to day use.
+Originally made due to an injured wrist, but turns out it's also very comfortable for day to day use.

 # Keyboard